offlineland/manyland-archive/README.md

 5c65d82e83b0152848df3b6a|{"base":"READABLE","creator":"51f6860bd71972b67b000004","id":"5c65d82e83b0152848df3b6a","name":"never forget","prop":{"textSize":23,"rgb2":"255,255,255","rgb":"0,0,0","textData":"this feeling of wonder!"}}
 ```

-(git itself is not designed to store huge datesets like this, so the data is stored via git-LFS.
-This should all be transparent to your git usage, but for the record Github's documentation on it is [here](https://docs.github.com/en/repositories/working-with-files/managing-large-files/configuring-git-large-file-storage).
-Git allows for 2GB of git-lfs data on the free tier, so that should be plenty enough for creations!
-Again, all this data will be available off of CDNs eventually, and the data viz "museum" pages will be on the offlineland.io site.
-If we exceed this 2GB limit, we might need to look into other ways to host it (eg. a torrent for the final databases, or putting it all into files and using IPFS?))
+Git itself is not designed to store huge datesets like this, so for now the sqlite database file is available [here (1.1GB)](https://archival.offlineland.io/static/creations.sqlite).
+I'll commit it to the repo once the game closes down.
+(Github limits files to 100MB and the free tier only has 2GB of git-lfs storage space, so if I commit it now we'll need to rebase and force-push on each change, which is going to be a pain).

-Snapshots weight 9GB so they'll definitely be hosted off-repo.
-The database of placements weights 40GB, so I'll split it into smaller per-area files and compress them.
+Snapshots weight about 9GB so they'll also be hosted off-repo.
+The database of placements weights 40GB, so I'll split it into smaller per-area files and compress them for the most popular areas.
 For the record, as a CSV (only placement data), area 3 weights about 400MB.
-As a zip from https://areabackup.com, it weights 4.8GB (offlineland.io probably can't handle this correctly, so we'll need to figure out how to split it into smaller sections).
+As a zip from https://areabackup.com, it weights 4.8GB (offlineland.io probably can't handle this correctly, so we'll also need to figure out how to split it into smaller sections).

-Snapshots taken in Created Areas have their areaId hashed, as they might have been taken in non-public areas.
+Following the guidelines outlined in [Responsible use](#responsible-use), snapshots taken in Created Areas have their areaId hashed, as they might have been taken in non-public areas.
 To find all snapshots in an area, first hash the areaId using sha1.
+PlayerIDs are also hashed the same way.

 ## Filtered creations